How we handle your data.

 Data integrity (the product itself)

-- Audit trail: Every backfill, ingest, and reconciliation run lands in cron_run_log with row counts, duration, and outcome.
-Available to Enterprise customers under MSA.
+- Audit trail: Every data update and daily check is recorded with timestamps, row counts, duration, and outcome.
+Available to Enterprise customers under a signed agreement.

 Data retention & deletion